-What is proposed to be amended?
+What is amended?

 The priority is to address areas of immediate concern in the Aboriginal Relics Act 1975 while committing to undertake a full review of the amended Act in three years, with a view to its replacement by all-new legislation.

 The amendments address a number of inadequacies in the existing legislation, including by:

 - changing the name of the Act to the “Aboriginal Heritage Act";

 - removing reference to 1876 as being a “cut-off" point for what is considered as Aboriginal heritage (still referred to as “relics" in the Act);

 - increasing penalties for damage to Aboriginal heritage to be in line with the penalties for damage to non-Aboriginal heritage;